oisinfarrell00/College/Third Year/Operating Systems/malloc/README.md

 #### a new block
 To begin with we have to create new block.
 We do this using the mmap() system call.
 This procedure will allocate new memory for our process and here we allocate an area as large as possible.
-In this rst run we only allow one arena so if there is already one allocated we return a null pointer.
+In this first run we only allow one arena so if there is already one allocated we return a null pointer.
 Look-up the man pages for mmap() and see what the arguments mean.
 When you extend the implementation to handle larger blocks you will have